| Title: | A Minimalist Web Framework for R |

 The result is to return files that are found on the host machine at the

 requested path.
-Binary file types like .png
+Binary file types like .png, .gif or

-are returned as raw bytes.
+.pdf are returned as raw bytes.
 All others are returned as characters.

 Mime types are guessed using the mime package.
 The rawTypesPattern